avinashverse/GenAI-Based-Logo-Recognition-System/README.md

 ## Overview

 This project is a complete pipeline for detecting brand logos from images using a state-of-the-art object detection model.
-The goal is to create a **universal logo detector** capable of generalizing to logos even outside its training set.
+The goal is to create a ** Logo-Recognition-System ** capable of generalizing to logos even outside its training set.
 We used the **FlickrLogos-27** dataset and **YOLOv8** to build this system.

 This repository contains:
 - Model Training Code, Pretrained Weights, Inference Pipeline